PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 + signal (send, receive) peer=docker-default,
 ```

-In this case the policy would only allow ptrace system calls from the `snap.docker.dockerd` process, the docker daemon inside the docker snap.
-As we
-discovered later these rules only seem to apply between two processes that both have AppArmor profiles applied.
-If we performed this system call from
-a process that was not running in the snap environment, and therefore did not have an AppArmor profile applied, there were no permission problems.
+The policy would only allow ptrace system calls from the `snap.docker.dockerd` process, the Docker daemon inside the Docker snap.
+As we discovered later, these rules only seem to apply between two processes that both have AppArmor profiles applied.
+If we performed this system call from a process that was not running in the snap environment, and therefore did not have an AppArmor profile applied, there were no permission problems.

 A simple fix seemed to be to edit this patch so that snap.pelion-edge.kubelet is added as a ptrace peer.
-To test this we needed to build the docker
-snap ourselves from source.
+To test this, we needed to build the Docker snap ourselves from source:

 ```
 + # Snap based docker distribution accesses